theupdateframework/python-tuf/tuf/README-developer-tools.md

 <a name="managing_keys">
 ## Managing keys
-When generating keys, it is possible to specity the length of the key in bits and its password as parameters:
+When generating keys, it is possible to specify the length of the key in bits and its password as parameters:

 ```